-In 2015, the vast majority of bearings utilized a polyethylene liner with either a metal or ceramic head, with other combinations being used with less frequency.
+In 2023, most of the bearings utilized a polyethylene liner with a ceramic head, with other combinations being used with less frequency.
 You can discuss these differences with your surgeon to determine which implant is best for you.

 Is surgery and recovery very painful?

 Pain following total hip replacement has come a long way over the last 30 years with increased use of regional nerve blocks, spinal blocks, and various other modalities used for pain control.
 Total hip replacement is generally considered to be less painful than total knee replacement.
 Early range of motion and rapid rehabilitation protocols are also designed to reduce early stiffness and pain, making the procedure in general much less painful than in years past.
 You may have relatively mild pain following the procedure, or you may have a more pain.
 Everyone is unique and handles and perceives pain differently.